 Book the private room at Casa De Sotavento, a Mediterranean revival–style house built in the 1920s.
 Via Airbnb, guests get their own private entrance, a queen-size bed, a spacious bathroom with walk-in shower and claw-foot bathtub, and access to a private outdoor patio with hot tub.

-Check into the Lora, a stylish 40-room boutique hotel with views of the scenic St. Croix River, a celestially themed house bar (The Long Goodbye, which makes a mean rye old-fashioned with sarsaparilla bitters), and an ambitious New American restaurant, Feller, on its ground floor (its umami spaetzle with snow crab and pickled mushrooms is a force to be reckoned with).
+Check into the Lora, a stylish 40-room boutique hotel with views of the scenic St. Croix River, a celestially themed house bar (the Long Goodbye, which makes a mean rye old-fashioned with sarsaparilla bitters), and an ambitious New American restaurant, Feller, on its ground floor (the wild boar with ancho glaze and fried cornbread dumpling is a force to be reckoned with).

-Using the Lora as your base camp, within walking distance, you can hunt your way through a bundle of multi-dealer antiques shops (Midtown Antique Mall, Stillwater Antiques Mall, Staples Mill Antiques), comb the stacks for rare first editions at Black Letter Books, shop for designer stationery at Mara-Mi or Swedish dish towels and Troentorp clogs at Scandinavian North, or take a macaron baking class at the Stillwater outpost of the respected Twin Cities’ kitchenware shop Cooks of Crocus Hill.
+Within walking distance from the Lora, you can hunt your way through a bundle of multi-dealer antiques shops (Midtown Antique Mall, Stillwater Antiques Mall, Staples Mill Antiques), comb the stacks for rare first editions at Black Letter Books, shop for designer stationery at Mara-Mi or Swedish dish towels and Troentorp clogs at Scandinavian North, or take a macaron baking class at the Stillwater outpost of the respected Twin Cities’ kitchenware shop Cooks of Crocus Hill.

 St. Augustine, Florida